 Appointed and empowered directly by the courts, CASA/GAL volunteers advocate for a child’s best interest by providing critical information to judges about the child’s needs and well-being to help the judge make the most well-informed decision.
 The CASA/GAL model was created 40 years ago and CASA/GAL programs have established themselves and their volunteers as trusted partners with the courts and child welfare professionals.
 State statutes (and local court rules) specify when the court must or may appoint a best interest advocate to speak for a child who is involved in an abuse and neglect proceeding and whom the court may appoint.
-In 2018, more than 85,000 CASA/GAL volunteers represented the best interests of more than 260,000 children.
+In 2018, our programs served a collective 271,800 children with the help of 93,300 dedicated volunteers.

 The Court Appointed Special Advocate Association (CASA) Appropriation

 The CASA Program is a competitively awarded national program administered through the U.S. Department of Justice and is funded by the Commerce, Justice and Science (CJS) appropriations subcommittee.
 The CASA program was first recognized and authorized for funding under the Victims of Child Abuse Act of 1990 and is currently authorized at $12 million by the Violence Against Women Act (VAWA).
 The CASA Program was funded at our fully authorized level of $12 million in Fiscal Year (FY) 2018 and FY2019.